• Skip to main content

 • Note: If the co-chair is outside of ECEN, research credits must be split 50/50 between chair and co-chair.

-4. Transfer hours allowed from another institution (6)
+4. Transfer hours allowed from another institution (maximum of 6 hours)

 • Transfer hours must be from a U.S. peer institution; they cannot have been used on a previous degree plan.

-• If a student plans to take a course elsewhere while at TAMU, the student should consult the Graduate Office before doing so.
+• If a student plans to take a course elsewhere while at TAMU, the student should consult the ECE Graduate Advising Office before doing so.

-• Students must send syllabi, transcript, and TAMU ECEN course equivalent to the Graduate Office.
+• Students must send syllabi, transcript, and TAMU ECEN course equivalent to the ECE Graduate Advising Office.
 Transfer hours are subject to the approval of the Group Leader/GSC.

 5. Undergraduate hours allowed (2 courses or 8 hours)